wyy-code/PipEA/README.md

 ## Just run PIPEA.py for the results in our paper

+The environment is provided in requirements.txt.

 ## Large scale Dataset

 We also provide sparse strategy for 100K and larger datasets.
 The main code is based on " refina_tf_batch " in gutils.py.
 If you want to apply PipEA on large-scale KG, you can modify and run test.py

+Notably, the application on the large-scale KG need tf 2.x, which is different from original environment.